 Park Hill is non selective and the children are not subjected to an assessment prior to joining at such a young age.
 We fully understand that each child is unique and as such will have the benefit of individual family and social influences; bringing various experiences to the enrichment of both the class group and the school as a whole.
 However, we do ask parents to inform us of any reason or issue which may affect their child’s school performance.
 For children joining us over the age of 5, where applicable, we ask for sight of a report from his or her previous school.

 We strongly advise that all parents interested in their child joining Park Hill come to visit us, meet the staff and pupils and see the school in action.
-Applicants can be registered by completion of the form in the prospectus or the download from this page.
-Please then return the form with the registration fee to the Admissions Secretary.
+Applicants can be registered by completion of the form in the prospectus or use the Register Now button on the website.
+Please then return the form with the registration fee to the Admissions Secretary (Mrs Susan Klahn).

 The offer of a place is made in writing.
 Acceptance must also be in writing and accompanied by the deposit which is held by the school and repaid when the child leaves Park Hill and any outstanding accounts have been settled.